 The success of inABLE’s program is built on a model that is highly replicable, and ready to be expanded across the remainder of the schools for the blind and visually impaired in Kenya and other countries.

 Progress to date:

-• Seven assistive technology computer labs serving students and teachers at seven special needs schools for the blind in Kenya
+• Nine assistive technology computer labs serving students and teachers at six special needs schools for the blind in Kenya

 • A research partnership with Georgia tech and Kenyatta University to conduct a national baseline survey in the nine special schools for the Blind to measure technology skills and perception of the students and their teachers.

 • Peer-to-peer training vacation camp.
-In April 2015 some advanced students spent seven days providing iPad training to 60 camp attendees from four different schools for the blind.
+In April and August 2015 advanced students spent seven days providing iPad training to 60-100 camp attendees from four different schools for the blind.

 • 20,000 assistive technology computer-training hours and counting, since inception.Computer Labs Opening Soon with YOUR Support: